 My biggest takeaway from this trip was how little I used the checked suitcase.
 I came to realize two things.
 I wanted to be comfortable and carry the least amount of crap possible.

-If you are wondering what the most important this is to pack, let me tell you…It’s comfortable shoes!
+If you are wondering what the most important item to pack, let me tell you…It’s comfortable shoes!

 Essential Accessories